A deep learning approach for focal-plane wavefront sensing using vortex phase diversity: Introduction

 Because of the small angular separation and high contrast between planetary companions and their parent star, exoplanet imaging is particularly challenging.
 Although these constraints can be addressed with specific instruments such as coronagraphs, residual wavefront aberrations still represent an inherent obstacle for detecting the majority of exoplanets.
-To a large extent, these residuals originate from non-common path aberrations (NCPA) between the scientific and wavefront sensing arms.
-Focal-plane wavefront sensing (FPWFS) is an approach that has the advantage of taking into account NCPA by probing their signature in the focal-plane images \citep{Jovanovic:18} while offering high sensitivity.
+To a large extent, these residuals originate from non-common path aberrations (NCPAs) between the scientific and wavefront sensing arms.
+Focal-plane wavefront sensing (FPWFS) is an approach that has the advantage of taking NCPAs into account by probing their signature in the focal-plane images \citep{Jovanovic:18} while offering high sensitivity.

-Estimating phase aberrations from the sole scientific images is not trivial, since the relationship between focal-plane intensities and pupil-plane phase is non-linear and degenerate \citep{Guyon:18}.
-Numerical methods have been developed for FPWFS, in particular iterative algorithms \citep{Fienup:82}, the most standard one being the Gerchberg-Saxton algorithm \citep{Gerchberg:72}.
-More recent techniques have been proposed for various applications \citep[see][for a review]{Jovanovic:18}, including recently the use of deep learning techniques for FPWFS \citep{Paine:18, Andersen:19, Andersen:20, Orban:21}.
-All of these approaches have to deal with one important hindrance: for a centrosymmetric pupil, two different phase distributions in the input pupil plane can produce the same PSF.
-This ambiguity, also called twin-image problem \citep[e.g.,][]{Guizar-Sicairos:12}, is typically solved with phase diversity using for instance an additional defocused PSF \citep{Gonsalves:82}, or an asymmetric pupil mask \citep{Martinache:13}.
-This however reduces the science duty cycle because some observing time, and/or part of the science beam, is to be dedicated exclusively to wavefront measurements.
+Estimating phase aberrations from the sole scientific images is not trivial since the relationship between focal-plane intensities and the pupil-plane phase is nonlinear and degenerate \citep{Guyon:18}.
+Numerical methods have been developed for FPWFS, such as iterative algorithms \citep{Fienup:82}, with the most standard one being the Gerchberg-Saxton algorithm \citep{Gerchberg:72}.
+More recent techniques have been proposed for various applications \citep[see][for a review]{Jovanovic:18}, including the use of deep learning techniques for FPWFS \citep{Paine:18, Andersen:19, Andersen:20, Orban:21}.
+All of these approaches have to deal with one important hindrance: for a centrosymmetric pupil, two different phase distributions in the input pupil plane can produce the same point spread function (PSF).
+This ambiguity, also called the twin-image problem \citep[e.g.,][]{Guizar-Sicairos:12}, is typically solved with phase diversity using, for instance, an additional defocused PSF \citep{Gonsalves:82}, or an asymmetric pupil mask \citep{Martinache:13}.
+This, however, reduces the science duty cycle because some observing time, and/or part of the science beam, has to be dedicated to wavefront measurements exclusively.